Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + Give a hypothetical model;
     + Represent microscopic particles or microorganisms as cartoons.

-+ Figure Legends: Allows the figure to stand alone, may contain:
++ Figure Legends: Allows the figure to stand alone, which may contain:
   1. Brief title
   2. Essential experimental details
   3. Definitions of symbols or line/bar patterns